rahul385/Iris-Flower-Classification/README.md

 ## File Descriptions <a name="files"></a>

+* `Iris.csv` : The dataset for this project is downloaded from kaggle.com.
+The data set consists of 150 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
+Four features were measured from each sample (in centimetres): Length of the sepals Width of the sepals Length of the petals Width of the petals

 * `Iris.ipynb` : Jupyter notebook that includes data exploration, code, machine learning model and visualizations
 * `Iris_Profile_Report.html` : Profiling report of the data set
-* `Iris.csv` :csv file containing features of Iris flower
-* Visualizations: Includes all plots generated from the training data
+* `Visualizations`: Includes all plots generated from the training data
    * `Correlation_Heatmap.png` : Correlation heatmap of all features
    * `pairplot.png` : Seaborn pairplot
    * `SepalWidth_Outliers.png` : Outliers detetcted for Sepal Width